Log Viewer

 - Environment: the environment tag from the SDK

-Click any row to expand it and see full attributes, trace ID, release, and any structured data attached to the entry.
+Click any row to expand it and inspect the full structured payload: all key-value attributes, trace ID, span ID, release tag, and any custom data attached to the entry.

 Filtering